odpi/egeria/index.md

 The result is that knowledge is not shared between people that use different tool sets.

-ODPi Egeria is an open source project dedicated to making metadata open and automatically exchanged between tools and data platforms, no matter which vendor they come from.
+ODPi Egeria is an open source project dedicated to making metadata open and automatically exchanged between tools and platforms, no matter which vendor they come from.

 We believe in the **open metadata and governance manifesto**: